phazonoverload/p5-everwing/README.md

 - [ ] All of the functionality relating to your objects is functions attatched to the object
 - [x] Almost all of the functionality of the program is in objects
-- [ ] A design involving many objects that interact with eachother
+- [ ] A design involving many objects that interact with each other

 # Bonus